Featured Project

 Process Design and System Analysis

 To determine the optimal SOFC/GT system design Czero began with our standard approach of developing a high-fidelity physics-based dynamic model of the system.
-This dynamic plant model was built in MATLAB Simulink using an internally developed block set and featured tracking of nine individual species, real gas properties (NIST REFPROP), mixture modeling, compressible flow dynamics, equilibrium-based chemistry, discretized electrochemical SOFC modeling, and turbomachinery among various other capabilities.
+This dynamic plant model was built in MATLAB Simulink using an internally developed block set and featured tracking of nine individual species, real gas properties (NIST REFPROP), mixture modeling, compressible flow dynamics, equilibrium based chemistry, discretized electrochemical SOFC modeling, and turbomachinery among various other capabilities.
 This dynamic model was first validated against experimental SOFC and GT data, and then used to explore and optimize the system architecture.
 Even though the model is highly complex (featuring over 800 states), the model coding is well conditioned enabling average simulation times much faster than real-time.
-In addition to determining and optimizing the system configuration, the dynamic system model was heavily exercised through a range of startup, shutdown, and failure scenarios (e.g. loss of electrical load on the turbine which could cause rapid over-speeding/destruction of the turbomachinery).
-This step is very important for complex systems such as the SOFC/GT architecture as it enabled mitigation strategies to be integrated into the system architecture at an early stage, such as a bleed valve on the compressor outlet to address the aforementioned lost electrical load failure scenario.
+In addition to determining and optimizing the system configuration, the dynamic system model was heavily exercised through a range of startup, shutdown, and failure scenarios (e.g. loss of electrical load on the turbine which could cause rapid over-speeding/ destruction of the turbomachinery).
+This step is very important for complex systems such as the SOFC/GT architecture as it enabled mitigation strategies to be integrated into the system architecture at an early stage, such as a bleed valve on the compressor outlet to address the lost turbine electrical load failure scenario.

 In parallel to the dynamic system modeling efforts, Czero developed a detailed Piping and Instrumentation Diagram (P&ID) of the system.
 The P&ID, along with the system requirement document, serve as key elements detailing the proposed system design ensuring it is well understood and agreed upon between the various internal and external team members.

 A critical step in the system design process which minimizes risk of harm to personnel and equipment are detailed safety reviews.
-This is especially important for prototypes as potentially dangerous as the SOFC/GT system which operates at high temperatures (850-930°C), pressurized, with high-speed turbomachinery (90,000 rpm), is filled with hazardous gasses (CH4, H2, CO, CO2), and produces high-current DC power (>300 A).
+This is especially important for prototypes as potentially dangerous as the SOFC/GT system which operates at high temperatures (850-930°C), pressurized, with high-speed turbomachinery (90,000 rpm), is filled with hazardous gases (CH4, H2, CO, CO2), and produces high-current DC power (>300 A).
 One of the more important safety review processes is the Process Hazards Analysis and Hazards and Operability Study (PHA-HazOp).
 This is a structured approach for evaluating the potential hazards and failure mechanisms of a given system design which Czero frequently leads clients through.
 In a PHA-HazOp the P&ID is meticulously reviewed, failure mechanisms identified, and mitigating equipment and/or processes determined and incorporated into the system’s design and controls strategy.

 MATLAB Simulink based Dynamic System Model